virtualritz/polyhedron-ops/README.md

 This is an experiment to improve my understanding of iterators in Rust.
-It is based on Hart’s OpenSCAD code which, being functional, leads itself well to being translated to functional Rust.
+It is based on Hart’s OpenSCAD code which, being functional, lends itself well to translation into functional Rust.

 ## Supported Operators